sgtmons/Set-YubiKeyStaticOTP2/README.md

 Saving a **static OTP** or **static password** onto a YubiKey carries inherent security risks:

+- **Note: Saving a password in this slot wasn't the orginal intended purpose for this feature!
+Use at your own risk!**
 - **Static OTPs are triggered by a long press and are not PIN-protected.**
-  Anyone with physical possession of the YubiKey could trigger the OTP without needing to know a PIN or password.
+  - Anyone with physical possession of the YubiKey could trigger the OTP without needing to know a PIN or password.

 - **Lost or stolen YubiKeys storing static credentials could lead to unauthorized access**, especially if the static value can be tied back to a user account or system.

 - **Mitigation best practices**:
-  - Always ensure accounts protected by static OTPs **also require Multi-Factor Authentication (MFA)** wherever possible.
+  - Always ensure accounts **require Multi-Factor Authentication (MFA)** wherever possible.
-  - **Regularly rotate passwords and OTPs** associated with YubiKeys used for static authentication.
+  - **Regularly rotate passwords** that are saved on YubiKeys used for static authentication.
   - **Physically secure** YubiKeys that store static credentials.
-  - **Train Users** To not leave YubiKeys plugged in and to notify if lost or stolen ASAP.
+  - **Train users** to avoid leaving YubiKeys plugged in, and to notify IT immediately if a key is lost or stolen.
-  - Avoid using static OTPs for very high-risk, highly privileged, or externally exposed accounts.
+  - Avoid saving OTPs or static passwords on YubiKeys used for very high-risk, highly privileged, or externally exposed accounts.

 > While these mitigations reduce the risk, **the risk cannot be eliminated entirely**.